SumoLogic/sumologic-documentation/docs/cse/match-lists-suppressed-lists/standard-match-lists.md

 **Target column:** Username (`Username`)

-**Description:** Unrecognized Docker container images that may indicate an attempt to bypass security controls on existing images or escalate privileges.
+**Description:**  Known approved Docker images that act as a whitelist.
+If an image is identified that is not on this list, further investigation is warranted.
+If approved images are identified they should be added to this list.

 The following Cloud SIEM rules refer to this match list:
 * Unrecognized Container Image